Yu-Tsern/DigitalCertificateLab/lab1/README.md

 apt-get install curl
 ```

 When the installation is completed, modify the hosts file.
-The hosts file translates names of websites to IP addresses locally, that is, before the machine made a DNS request.
-Change permission of this file
+The hosts file translates names of websites to IP addresses before the machine made a DNS request.
+To modigy it, change the permission of this file

 ```
 sudo chmod 777 hosts
 ```

-and edit it so that the server name "jhuws.edu" maps to the IP addresses.
+and edit it so that the server name "jhuws.edu" is mapped to the IP addresses.

 ```
 127.0.0.1       localhost loghost localhost.pkileo.ch-geni-net.geni.it.cornell.edu